 b.
 Upon arrival, enroll the student by creating a student record in Center Information System (CIS) in accordance with procedures in the CIS documentation.
 The enrollment date is the scheduled date of departure, provided that the student followed his or her travel itinerary.
 If the student intentionally changed the itinerary, the date of enrollment must be the date of arrival on center.

 a.
 By mutual agreement with another center, and with written approval of the Regional Office, arrange for the transfer of a student, including travel arrangements, if the student meets one or more of the following conditions:

-1. Is interested in and qualified for a training program not available at the current center.
+1. Interested in and is qualified for a training program along a viable career pathway, as documented on the student’s My Pathway to Achieving Career Excellence (MyPACE) Career Plan, that is not available at the current center.

 2. A permanent change in environment or associations for the student will enhance the chances for graduation.